llamaxyz/llama/script/README.md

 Standard deployments define their instance configuration in a JSON file.
 The `DeployLlamaInstance` script uses this JSON-based configuration as the input to call the `LlamaFactory` deploy function.
 This is the preferential deployment method for most instances.

 For instances that want a more flexible, code-based deployment method, they can use the `DeployLlamaInstance` script along with the `ConfigureAdvancedInstance` script.
 This can be used to handle advanced use cases such as configuring both absolute and relative strategies.
+The `DeployLlamaInstance` script is run using a configuration similar to `script/input/31337/advancedInstanceConfig.json`.
+This deploys the instance with a single configuration bot policyholder.

 ## DeployLlamaFactory